johnoneworks/saba-future/README.md

     - US2: New Player start with zero tokens
     - US3: Admin can transfer tokens to New(Any) Player
     - US4: Player with SURE can place bet on market
+        - note, need to transfer token to PredictionWorld

     - Two roles within platform: Admin(PredictionWorld contract owner) & Players(everyone else)
         - Admin will be in charge of creating and resolving markets